 Get the most from eye tracking

-Why combine eye tracking with other biometric sensors?
+Why combine eye tracking with other biosensors?

-The most intuitive way to validate our assumption might be to just ask you – “did you see the milk bottle?”.
+The most intuitive way to validate our assumption might be to just ask you – “did you see the milk carton?”.
 Primarily due to the relatively low costs, surveys are in fact a very common research tool to consolidate gaze data with self-reports of personal feelings, thoughts, and attitudes.

 Take your study from ordinary to extraordinary

-On top, we could have used EEG to capture your cognitive and motivational state as it is the ideal tool to identify fluctuations in workload (“have I looked everywhere?”), engagement (“jeez, I have to find this bottle!”), and drowsiness levels (“are you kidding me?
-I need coffee asap!”).
+On top of this, we could have used electroencephalography (EEG) to capture your cognitive and motivational state as it is the ideal tool to identify fluctuations in workload (“have I looked everywhere?”), engagement (“I have to find this bottle!”), or even drowsiness levels.

 What‘s the gain?